FIELD SOBRIETY TESTS

 The cop must, then, instruct you to take nine heel-to-toe, steps, turn, and take nine heel-to-toe, steps back, and demonstrate 3 heel-to-toe, steps.
 The cop must, then say, “When you turn, keep your front foot on the line, and turn by taking a series of small steps with the other foot, like this.”
 The officer is required to demonstrate.
 The officer must also tell you, “While you are walking, keep your arms at your sides, watch your feet at all times, and count your steps out loud.”
 She must also instruct, “Once you start walking, don’t stop until you have completed the test.”
 The police officer looks for a maximum of 8 clues with a decision point of 2: cannot keep your balance while listening to the instructions, beginning before the instructions are finished, stopping while walking, not touching heel-to-toe (more than one-half inch), stepping off the line (one foot is entirely off the line), using your arms to balance (more than 6 inches), improper turn (spins or pivots), or taking the incorrect number of steps.

 (c) One-Leg-Stand: The California Highway Patrol Manual says the One-Leg-Stand divides the subject’s attention among such “simple” tasks as balancing, listening, and counting out loud.
 The NHTSA Manual says in the One-Leg Stand test, the officer must instruct you to stand with one foot approximately six inches off the ground, keeping your foot parallel to the ground, and count aloud by thousands (One thousand and one, one thousand and two, etc.) until you are told to stop.
 The officer must tell you to keep your arms at your sides at all times and to keep watching your raised foot.
 The officer will time you for 30 seconds.
 The officer looks for 4 clues with a decision point of 2: swaying while balancing, using arms to balance (six inches or more), hopping to maintain balance, and putting your foot down.
-The NHTSA Manual says its research indicates that 83 % of individuals who exhibit 2 or more clues in the performance of the test will have a BAC of 0.08 % or greater.

 The Standardized Field Sobriety Tests do not mean the same thing with marijuana DUIs as they do with DUI alcohol.
 Horizontal gaze nystagmus (HGN) is not present unless there is also alcohol impairment, and the One-Leg Stand and Walk and Turn tests are not clear indicators of either impairment or lack of impairment at lower doses.